isecvirus/FlowMate/README.md

 # FlowMate
-FlowMate is a smooth cross-platform utility for getting input in the CLI and it's efficient and light-weight.
+FlowMate is a prototype of a cross-platform utility for getting input in the CLI.